JerryAgbesi/Posts-API/README.md

 # Posts-API
-An API to perfrom CRUD operations on posts
+An API to perfrom CRUD operations on posts (A submission for the slightly-techie task)

+Checkout the documentation at ``